lizmat/raku-all-modules/jonathanstowe/Lumberjack/README.md

 ## Installation

-Assuming you have a working Rakudo perl 6 installation you should be able to install this directly with panda:
+Assuming you have a working Rakudo perl 6 installation you should be able to install this directly with zef:

-    panda install Lumberjack
+    zef install Lumberjack

 Or if you have the source code locally:

-    panda install .
+    zef install .

-I haven't tested it myself, but I see no reason that you shouldn't be able to install this with "zef" or indeed any other similarly capable package management tool that may come along.

 ## Support